plus-mobilitylab/netascore/README.md

 ### 5. index_step

-In this step indices will be calculated based on the mode profiles defined in the settings file, resulting in the tables: `network_edge_index`, `export_edge`, `export_node`.
+In this step indices are calculated based on the mode profiles defined in the settings file, resulting in the tables: `network_edge_index`, `export_edge`, `export_node`.

+Starting with version 1.1.0, by default index values are only computed for edges that are legally accessible per mode.
+This is indicated in the *settings file* where referencing the *mode profile*: e.g. `filter_access_bike: True`.
+If desired (e.g. for use in routing applications) this tag can be omitted or additional mode filters can be added.

-- The index is calculated as a weighted average over all available indicators for every edge.
+- For each mode, an index is calculated as a weighted average over all available indicators per edge.
   - Original values of the indicators are rated with numeric values between 1 (best) and 0 (worst) regarding suitability for a given mode (e.g. bike or walk).
+This follows the value mappings defined in the respective *mode profile*.
-  - According to the weights defined in the mode profile, the indicators are then combined into a single index value per mode and edge (per direction).
+  - According to the indicator weights defined in the *mode profile*, the numeric indicator values are then combined into a single index value per mode and edge (per direction).
+Accordingly, columns `index_<name>_ft` and `index_<name>_tf` are generated, representing the index for forward *(from-to)* and backward *(to-from)* direction of each edge.
+- Per index, an additional column with suffix `robustness` is added.
+The numeric value represents the sum of weights for all available indicators per edge.
+This gives indication on how robust the respective index value is in terms of data availability.
+- If enabled in the *settings file*, another column with suffix `explanation` is generated.
+It consists of a list of indicator names with associated influence on overall edge suitability.
 - The tables `export_edge` and `export_node` are created by joining the resulting datasets from the previous steps, including all attributes, indicators and indices.

 ### 6. export_step